enmabolz/VineyardAPI/README.md

 - Getting the total area by grape variety.
 - Getting the total area managed by each manager.
 - Getting the managers for each vineyard.

+This solution is composed by two projects:
+- VineyardAPI: the main project
+- VineyardAPITests: a project used to perform unit testing.

 ### Endpoints: